boomedia/agency-buyers-website/README.md

 You will be prompted to add the following secret values to your project.
 These should be long unguessable strong passwords, you can also use a password manager to generate one for these.

-CRON_SECRET - used for running cron on Vercel

 PAYLOAD_SECRET - used by Payload to sign secrets like JWT tokens

 PREVIEW_SECRET - used by Payload for secured live previews of your content